 Yes, it might sound like a cliché, but adding value is something that experienced contractors can do, and it can be a godsend for less experienced teams and start-ups.
 The best contractors will leave a lasting impression by sharing their wealth of knowledge with your staff and guiding you on best practices that will help increase your success on future projects.

-These are just a few of the many examples of why you might want to hire a tech contractor.
+These are just a few of the many examples of why you might want to hire a freelance developer.
 If you're already looking for one, you are probably already acutely aware of why you need them!

-If any of these sound familiar, read on to discover the 10 questions you should ask before hiring a tech contractor to make sure you don’t “just” hire someone good, you hire the best!
+If any of these sound familiar, read on to discover the 10 freelance developer interview questions you should ask before hiring a tech contractor to make sure you don’t “just” hire someone good, you hire the best!

-10 Questions to Ask Before You Hire a Tech Contractor
+10 Developer Interview Questions to Ask Before You Hire a Tech Contractor

-Without further ado, we present the wellpaid.io list of 10 questions you should ask before hiring a tech contractor.
-Not all of these are specific to tech, or contractors, but they’re all very relevant and useful, so consider them as potential additions to your interviewing arsenal!
+Without further ado, we present the wellpaid.io list of 10 questions you should ask before hiring a freelance developer.
+Not all of these are technical questions or are specific to freelancers, but they’re all very relevant and useful, so consider them as potential additions to your interviewing arsenal!

 What’s Your Rate?

 Let’s get the awkward one out the way first, shall we?
 The rate conversation can be a minefield, especially if you’re dealing with a third-party recruiter (often they’ll try and ban the conversation between you and the contractor altogether) or hiring remotely.

 But this should be one of the simplest questions of all.
 After all, you know your budget, and the contractor knows their rates!
 When hiring with wellpaid.io you can search and filter results based on your budget, making this step an absolute breeze.